Jaanioo/ToDoList/README.md

 ## General Information
-- This application is simple list with your tasks to do.
+- This application is API for ToDoList.
+- You can create new user and login with valid credentials.
+- You can add, edit or delete tasks for your account.
 - I made it for learning Symfony and show my skills for recrutation process.

 ## Technologies Used